Cystic Fibrosis - When To Call a Doctor

 Other health professionals may also be involved in your

-Cystic fibrosis multidisciplinary specialist centers
+Cystic fibrosis care centers

-offer the best, most comprehensive treatment available by addressing the
+offer the best, most comprehensive treatment available by addressing

-medical, nutritional, and emotional needs of people who have cystic fibrosis.
+medical, nutritional, and emotional needs.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.